scholacantorum/public-site/donations/index.md

 **Send a check,** payable to Schola Cantorum.
 Our address is 2218 Old Middlefield Way Suite G, Mountain View, CA 94043.

-**Donate while you shop at Amazon or SheetMusicPlus:**
+**Donate while you shop at Amazon:**
-If you shop at either site, start at the Schola Cantorum home page and click on their logo on the bottom of the page.
-Amazon.com and SheetMusicPlus.com will donate a percentage of your purchase to Schola Cantorum.  **It doesn’t cost you a thing!**  Simply enter their store through our special home page link.
+If you shop at Amazon, visit [smile.amazon.com](https://smile.amazon.com) to do your shopping.
+Amazon will donate 0.5% of your purchase to the charity of your choice.
+When asked to choose a charity, search for "Schola Cantorum", and choose the one in Mountain View, CA.

 **Donate while you shop anywhere:**
 Schola Cantorum is part of the **eScrip program**.
 By joining eScrip, you